nagygr/mango/go.md

 ### Conversions between function types

-Unfortunately, a function returning a concrete type that implements an interface cannot be cast to function returning the interface.
-This is a problem when factory functions for the concrete types of an interface are to be handled togther.
+Unfortunately, a function returning a concrete type that implements an interface cannot be cast to a function returning the interface.
+This is a problem when factory functions for the concrete types of an interface are to be handled together.

 A possible solution is to add dedicated constructor to the implementing structs that will return an interface.